Murder of Madge Oberholtzer: Aftermath

 Gentry had repeatedly been arrested for various charges.
 He had once got angry at a drinking companion's remarks and stabbed him to death.
 However, every time, he was released after none of the witnesses were willing to testify against him out of fear for potential reprisals.
 In this regard, Church said he had performed a service for society by killing Gentry:He should have been killed a long time ago.
 I'm glad I did it I'd do it again.
 I got a million dollars worth of satisfaction out of removing him.Several days later, Church pleaded guilty to first degree murder and was sentenced to life in prison.
 In October 1934, a jury acquitted Gill of murder.
 In 1935, her brother, Ferdinand, pleaded guilty to being an accessory to murder for helping bury the body and was fined $100.
 In 1942, Church had his life sentence commuted by Governor Julius P. Heil to make him immediately eligible for parole.
 He was released in 1944 and moved to California.

 In 1928, Klinck was arrested on charges of forging the name of fellow Klansman William Rogers in a false affidavit claiming that several men had paid Rogers to testify that he saw Senator James E. Watson with a Ku Klux Klan card.
 Klinck was found guilty of being an accessory before the fact to the false attesting of an affidavit.
 He was sentenced to one to three years in prison and fined $100.

 Stephenson was paroled on March 23, 1950, but he violated the conditions of his parole by disappearing around September 25 of that year.
 He was captured in Minneapolis on December 15, and was ordered by the court in 1951 to serve another ten years.
 He was paroled on December 22, 1956, on the condition that he leave Indiana and never return.

-In 1961, Stephenson was arrested in Tennessee at age 70 on charges of sexually assaulting a 16-year-old girl, but the charges were dropped on grounds of insufficient evidence.
+In 1961, Stephenson was arrested in Missouri at age 70 on charges of sexually assaulting a 16-year-old girl, but the charges were dropped on grounds of insufficient evidence.
 He died five years later.